srhodges/A-Friend-For-Every-Day-of-the-Week/README.md

 ## Project Description

-This application will first display the days of the week then display an affirmation or word of encouragement from the Bible.
+This application will first display the days of the week then display an affirmation or word of encouragement from the Bible when clicked.

 ## API and Data Sample